A Quick Tour of the PlannersWeb

 We want to keep this brief, since the best way to explore the PlannersWeb is by browsing.
 We hope you'll find most everything self-explanatory.
 But -- just in case -- we want to highlight five features:

-When you select a topic, you’ll then be taken to a page that contains a table with one or two sentence summaries of articles and postings related to that topic.
-Be aware that you’ll see — at most — 12 entries on a page.
+When you select a topic, you'll then be taken to a page that contains a table with one or two sentence summaries of articles and postings related to that topic.
+Be aware that you'll see -- at most -- 12 entries on a page.
 But for some topics there will be more entries.
-In that case, just use the “Older” link at the bottom of the page and you’ll get another table with the next 12 articles we’ve published on that topic.
-To view a longer excerpt of the article and — if you’re a PlannersWeb member — also access the download link to view the full article, just click on the article’s title.
+In that case, just use the "Older" link at the bottom of the page and you'll get another table with the next 12 articles we've published on that topic.
+To view a longer excerpt of the article and -- if you're a PlannersWeb member also access the full article -- just click on the article's title.

 As a PlannersWeb member you’ll automatically be receiving our periodic updates.
 They’ll give you a quick summary of new material posted on the PlannersWeb, with links to each posting.
 We hope this will save you time – which we realize for planning commissioners is usually a scarce commodity.